juliangut/sessionware/README.md

 #### Requisites

-Some session ini settings need to be set to specific values prior to start session, otherwise session will fail to start:
+Currently in order to use Native manager some session ini settings need to be set to specific values prior to session start, otherwise it will fail to start:

 * `session.use_trans_sid` to `false`
 * `session.use_cookies` to `true`